 Your role as a discussant isn’t to bless authors with an additional (and very public) peer review.
 You’ve got limited time to have your say and your commentary is primarily for the audience, only secondarily for the panellists themselves.
 So limit it to appropriate big-picture analytical or critical commentaries.

 And if you have detailed comments, email them to the authors or have a one-on-one chat with them outside of the session.
 The authors and audience will appreciate you for this, and it means you’ll be better able to dedicate more time to opening the floor for discussion.

 Recognise that abstracts and papers submitted to a conference are often not at the same level as the published research you read in journals.
 For the most part journal papers are re-drafted and polished many times over, whereas conference papers reflect the most up-to-date research so tend to be more rough-hewn.

 By the way, sometimes as a discussant you’ll receive papers at the final hour, or you’ll sit through a presentation that barely resembles the draft you received weeks before.
 In cases like these, the presenter should flag this with the audience.
-But if they don’t, it’s ok to make the attendees aware that you didn’t have the material to do your job properly, but don’t waste time chewing out the tardy presenter.
+If they don’t, it’s ok to make attendees aware you didn’t have the material to do your job properly, but don’t waste time scolding the presenter.